-To participate in clinical research, it is important to understand what it is all about and the impact your participation may have on you and the community.
+To take participate in clinical research, it is important to understand what it is and how it impacts you and your community

 A clinical trial is a type of medical research where new drugs, devices or procedures are studied on willing volunteers (participants), to evaluate their effectiveness in the prevention, screening, diagnosis, or treatment of diseases, prior to being available to the general public.